jooray/margin-trade/README.md

 Margin of safety: 1.3507748879153318
 ```

-If you want to get a warning, you can add -w 1.4 parameter, which will create a warning if liquidation price is 140% of last price or less.
+If you want to get a warning, you can add -w 1.4 parameter, which will create a warning if liquidation price is 140% of last price or less (in short position) or more in case of long position.

 ```
 node margin-bitmex.js -w 1.4